Walt Disney World Railroad: Opening

+In service

-When the Magic Kingdom park opens, the trains arrive at each station with the fireman ringing the locomotive's bell to let the passengers know that the trains are ready for boarding.
-Each time a train completes two trips around the park, the fireman will take the engineer's position with the latter taking a break and a new fireman taking the former's position every 40 minutes at Main Street, U.S.A.
-Station.
+When the Magic Kingdom park and the WDWRR open at 9:00 A.M., the first two trains arrive at each station with the fireman ringing the locomotive's bell to let the passengers know that the trains are ready for boarding.
+Sometimes a third train will be put into operation later in the day when the park's crowd increases.
+Running all four trains at once is unnecessary due to the short length of the track.
+Each time a train completes two trips around the park, it will stop at Main Street, USA Station for a crew rotation where the engineer takes a break, the fireman becomes the new engineer, and a new fireman takes over.
 Meanwhile, the train conductor at each train swapped positions with the station conductor at each station every 20 minutes.
 It usually takes about two and a half minutes to get some of the passengers off and more passengers on the train at each station.
-The conductor sounds a buzzer horn in the locomotive's cab to let the engineer know if the train is ready to depart or if an emergency stop is needed.
-Occasionally, before the train departs at each station, the conductor will let more than one child become a Guest Conductor, where they say "All aboard!" through the conductor's microphone and given a free Guest Conductor souvenir card.
+The conductor activates a buzzer horn in the locomotive's cab to let the engineer know if the train is ready to depart or if an emergency stop is needed.
+Occasionally, before the train departs at each station, the conductor will let more than one child become a Guest Conductor, where they say "All aboard!" through the conductor's microphone and are given a free Guest Conductor souvenir card.
+During the Magic Kingdom parade events, the trains are halted due to the parade route crossing over the WDWRR tracks in the Frontierland section.

-When the WDWRR closes each night during the fireworks show, due to its track running close to the fireworks staging area, the trains unload the last passengers at Fantasyland Station, and the conductor would throw the switch to let the trains run in reverse along the spur line leading back to the WDWRR's roundhouse.
-Once the trains are back inside the roundhouse, the machine shop crew gives them a thorough inspection and performs repairs if needed.
-After midnight, the locomotives' tenders get replenished with diesel oil.
-The roundhouse stores the WDWRR's locomotives and passenger cars on the lower level, while the upper level houses the storage and maintenance facility for the Walt Disney World monorails.